indradutt/Giphyfy/README.md

+# Giphyfy
+Displays gifs in a grid format and shows detailed view on selection.

+### Functional details
+- Grid of gifs
+- Detailed view of gifs

+### Non functional details
-Giphyfy shows a grid of gifs, it uses MVVM architecture for implementation.
+- Using MVVM architecture for implementation

-Application uses Hilt, Coroutines, Glide to implement the features.
+- Using hilt, coroutines, glide

-Unit tests are written for view model and repository layers.
+- Unit tests for view model and respository